jesusgf96/OUA/README.md

-Code to reproduce the results of "Ornstein-Uhlenbeck Learning in Neuromorphic Systems".
+Code to reproduce the results of "Ornstein-Uhlenbeck Adaptation as a Mechanism for Learning in Brains and Machines".

 TODO: Add complete citation when published (preprint/entropy).